 The amount of the redress compensation cannot be used to recover debts due to the Commonwealth and is not subject to income tax.

 Standard of Proof

-The test of ‘reasonable likelihood’ will be the standard applied to assess applications for redress. ‘reasonable likelihood’ means that the chance of an event occurring or not occurring is real – not fanciful or remote.
-Some institutions argued that a higher standard of proof should apply because insurance companies will not allow the institutions to recoup their losses if the
+The test of ‘reasonable likelihood’ is the standard applied to assess applications for redress.
+‘Reasonable likelihood’ means that the chance of an event occurring or not occurring is real – not fanciful or remote.
+When the Redress Scheme was being designed, some institutions argued that a higher standard of proof should apply because insurance companies will not allow the institutions to recoup their losses if the

 Definition of sexual abuse

-…any act which exposes the person to, or involves the person in, sexual processes beyond the person’s understanding or contrary to accepted community standards (e.g. exposing a child to pornography).
+“…any act which exposes the person to, or involves the person in, sexual processes beyond the person’s understanding or contrary to accepted community standards (e.g. exposing a child to pornography).”

 Acceptance of offers of redress

-- During the completion of an application
+- during the completion of an application;

-- On the effect of signing the acceptance document, which contains the release of future civil liability for participating responsible institutions and its impact on the prospect of future litigation.
+- on the effect of signing the acceptance document, which contains the release of future civil liability for participating responsible institutions and its impact on the prospect of future litigation.

 Deed of release

-However, survivors who signed deeds of release when offered low payments from institutions in the past will have those deeds waived by participating institutions to allow these survivors to access a top up payment through redress.
+However, survivors who signed deeds of release when offered low payments from institutions in the past will have those deeds waived by participating institutions to allow these survivors to access a top-up payment through redress.